1989 Paris–Dakar Rally

-1989 Dakar Rally also known as the 1989 Paris–Dakar Rally was the 11th running of the Dakar Rally event.
+The 1989 Dakar Rally, also known as the 1989 Paris–Dakar Rally, was the 11th running of the Dakar Rally event.
 The course went through Libya for the first time.
 A record 209 of the 473 competitors completed the rally.
-The result of the rally was controversially decided by Peugeot Talbot Sport boss Jean Todt who decided the result on the toss of a coin.
-The rally was won by 1981 world rally champion, Ari Vatanen.
+The result of the rally was controversially decided by Peugeot Talbot Sport boss Jean Todt who decided the result on the toss of a coin in order to end the rivalry between the drivers, of which he feared their safety.
+The rally was won by 1981 world rally champion Ari Vatanen.
 The motorcycle class was won by Gilles Lalay.